Zombie-Lending in the United States -- Prevalence versus Relevance: Conclusion

 \section{Conclusion}

 Fueled by loose monetary policy and easy credit, the phenomenon of zombification in advanced economies has been discussed in several studies over the course of the last decade.
-The case of the United States, however, remains largely untouched.
-In this study we try to fill that gap by examining the macroeconomic consequences of lending to non-viable firms.
+The case of the U.S., however, remains largely untouched.
+In this study we try to fill that gap by examining the economic consequences of lending to non-viable firms.

 Our empirical analysis of publicly listed U.S. companies and their debt structure sees zombie prevalence not as a widespread phenomenon.
-Based on our working definition the share zombies barely exceeds 4\% between the early 1990s and 2019.
+Based on our working definition, the share of zombies barely exceeds 4\% between the early 1990s and 2020.
 Nonetheless, we find zombie-lending to be of relevance in explaining the performance of non-zombies in terms of productivity, capital-, and employment growth.
-Negative spillovers not only emerge from lending activities of banks, but also from capital markets, as investors buy up debt securities from non-viable firms.
+Negative spillovers not only emerge from banks' lending activities, but also from bond markets, as investors buy up debt securities issued by non-viable firms.
 Yet, the effects are most pronounced for small- and medium-sized companies.
-Funding characteristics, such as being bank-dependent or not having access to public debt markets, amplify the negative spillovers of zombie-lending.
+Funding characteristics, such as being bank-dependent or not having access to the bond market, amplify the negative spillovers of zombie-lending.
 Our analysis further shows that a differentiation among contracts with different maturities is worthwhile.
-While both short- and long-term lending to zombies impedes productivity of non-zombies, capital-growth of non-zombies is more sensitive to changes in long-term credit, and employment-growth is exclusively responsive to fresh inflows of short-term zombie-credit.
-Lastly, our results suggest that banks' zombie-lending activities congest entry- and exit-dynamics and thereby hamper the cleansing effect in the U.S. economy.
-This observation materializes in the observation that a higher share of new credit being granted to zombie firms in the year a firm enters the market, results in lower employment-growth within the group of newbies in the year thereafter.
+While both short- and long-term lending to zombies impedes productivity of non-zombies, investment and employment-growth of non-zombies is exclusively sensitive to changes in long-term credit.
+Furthermore, our results suggest that banks' zombie-lending activities congest entry- and exit-dynamics and thereby hamper the cleansing effect in the U.S. economy.
+Lastly, we find an increase in the share of new short-term industry credit in the form of bonds and notes being granted to zombies to decrease newbies' employment growth in the year after entering the market.